sarahstrong314/MCR3U/1 - Quadratic Functions/1 - Relations and Functions.md

 | 2 | 8 |
 | 3 | -11 |

+It is a function since each $x$-coordinate has only one corresponding $y$-coordinate.

 To tell whether a graph of a relation is a function, use the **vertical-line test**.
-This involves holding a straight-edge, such as a ruler, parallel to the $y$-axis and moving it along to see whether it hits two or more points of the relation at once.
+This involves holding a straight-edge, such as a ruler, parallel to the $y$-axis and moving it along to see whether it ever hits two or more points of the relation at once.
 If it does not, the relation is a function.

 To tell whether an equation is a function, graph it and use the vertical-line test.